mdlincoln/mdlincoln.github.io/_posts/2013-11-15-american-art-history-and-digital-scholarship.md

 The online version of this space offers several benefits unique to the digital environment.
 Lee Glazer says they have analyzed user statistics on this website and found a huge number of international visitors who now have a chance to see this room without having to travel to the real spaces.
-The virtual version of this room also makes the space more dynamic than possible in real life -- they can show the two different versions of this room; that in London, and that in Detroit.
+The virtual version of this room also makes the space more dynamic than possible in real life -- they can show the two different versions of this room: as it was in London, and as it was in Detroit.
 Their site also chronicles Freer's world journeys to understand *wehre* these Peacock Room objects came from.
 Finally, users can add their own comments and tags to these works -- they report a German scholar alerting them to a dating error on one of their ceramic objects, which allowed them to make a correction in their own catalog system in the Smithsonian.